Hydroxymethylbilane

 Hydroxymethylbilane, also known as preuroporphyrinogen, is an organic compound that occurs in living organisms during the synthesis of porphyrins, a group of critical substances that include haemoglobin, myoglobin, and chlorophyll.
 The name is often abbreviated as HMB.

 Structure

 The compound is a substituted bilane, a chain of four pyrrole rings interconnected by methylene bridges \sCH2\s.
 The chain starts with a hydroxymethyl group \sCH2\sOH and ends with a hydrogen, in place of the respective methylene bridges.
 The other two carbon atoms of each pyrrole cycle are connected to an acetic acid group \sCH2\sCOOH and a propionic acid group \sCH2\sCH2\sCOOH, in that order.

 Metabolism

-HMB is generated from four molecules of porphobilinogen by the enzyme porphobilinogen deaminase:
+HMB is generated from four molecules of porphobilinogen by the enzyme porphobilinogen deaminase in the overall reaction:

-The enzyme uroporphyrinogen III synthase closes the chain to form uroporphyrinogen III:
+The enzyme uroporphyrinogen III synthase catalyses the cyclisation reaction of hydroxymethylbilane into uroporphyrinogen III via a spiro intermediate which allows one of the pyrrole rings to convert its initial acetate to propionate configuration into a propionate-acetate one.

 Uroporphyrinogen III is a porphyrinogen, which is a class of compounds with the hexahydroporphine macrocycle.
 In the absence of the enzyme, the compound undergoes spontaneous cyclization and becomes uroporphyrinogen I.